 Below we have collected some advises for both diving suit and immersion suit owners.
 If you didn't find answer to your question, you can always contact us

 The Ursuit service procedure

 Book an inspection time slot for your suit on our website in the page Book Service, before sending the suit to us.
-We always pressure test your suit sent for service or maintenance.
+We always make a visual inspection and a pressure test on your suit sent for service.
 That is the only way to ensure the safety of the suit in all conditions, and also to get an estimate of the expected repair price.
-If the cost estimate for the repair indicates it is not worthwhile to carry out the service, we will contact you before commencing any actions.
+If the cost estimate for the repair indicates it is not worthwhile to perform the service, we will contact you before commencing any actions.
 In a normal case we will proceed with the repairs as you have instructed after the pressure test.
 Unfortunately we are not able to perform service on a significantly dirty or otherwise contaminated suits, in such case please clean the suit before sending it to us.

 How to extend the life of your dry suit